The thin, alpine air rushes between the two towering mountains dominating the horizon; whipping past you, biting your skin and icing your bones.

 However, its important to mention that in the Second Punic War, Rome had an advantage over Carthage geographically, even though the war was fought on Roman soil, and they had control of the sea around Italy, preventing Carthaginian supplies from arriving.
 This is because Carthage had lost sovereignty in the Mediterranean.

 The Battle of the Ticinus (November, 218 BC.)

 The Romans naturally panicked to hear of a Carthaginian army in their territory, and they sent orders to recall their troops from Sicily so that they could come to the defense of Rome.

-They first met Hannibal at the Ticino River, near the town of Ticinium, in Northern Italy.
-Here, Hannibal took advantage of a mistake by the Roman general, Publius Cornelius Scipio, to put his cavalry in the center of his line.
+They first met Hannibal’s army at the Ticino River, near the town of Ticinium, in Northern Italy.
+Here, Hannibal took advantage of a mistake by Publius Cornelius Scipio, to put his cavalry in the center of his line.
 Any general worth his salt knows that mounted units are best used on the flanks, where they can use their mobility to their advantage.
 Placing them in the center blocked them in with other soldiers, turning them into regular infantry and significantly reducing their effectiveness.

-The Carthaginians, however, used their cavalry much more effectively by storming the Roman line head on.
-In doing so, they negated the Roman javelin throwers and quickly encircled their opponent, leaving the Romans helpless and resoundingly defeated.
+The Carthaginian cavalry advanced much more effectively by storming the Roman line head on.
+In doing so, they negated the Roman javelin throwers and quickly encircled their opponent, leaving the Roman army helpless and resoundingly defeated.